-Particulars 31 March 2016 31 March 2015
+Particulars 31 March 2017 31 March 2016

-Security deposits 531,204 627,000
+Security deposits 639,632 531,204

-Restricted cash 29,932 84,788
+Restricted cash 27,750 29,932

+Fixed deposit with banks 62,273 -

-561,136 711,788
+• 729,655 561,136

-Security deposits are interest free unsecured deposits placed with owners of the property leased to the Group for operations in operating centres.
+Security deposits are interest free unsecured deposits placed with owners of the property leased in India to the Group for operations in operating centres.
 The above security deposits have been discounted to arrive at their fair values at initial recognition using market interest rates applicable in India which approximates 8% per annum.
-These security deposits have maturity terms of 1-5 years.
+These security deposits have maturity terms of 1-14 years.
 The management estimates the fair value of these deposits to be not materially different from the amounts recognized in the financial statements at amortized cost at each reporting date.